anna-kulyk/binary_landing/README.md

 # Binary Landing Page

 A landing page for the web design studio Binary.
-Portfolio project.

 ## [Check the live demo](https://binary-landing.netlify.app/)